 The Medicare.gov website (help/drug-costs) provides information on how to lower your prescription drug costs.
 For people with limited incomes, there are also other programs to assist, described below.

 Medicare's "Extra Help" Program

-Because you are eligible for Wisconsin Department of Health Services, you qualify for and are getting "Extra Help" from Medicare to pay for your prescription drug plan costs.
-You do not need to do anything further to get this "Extra Help."
+Most of our members qualify for and are already getting "Extra Help" from Medicare to pay for their prescription drug plan costs.